ADR039: Aiven metrics for users

 - Aiven service discovery

 We use Caddy for failover and for authentication.
-Caddy does automatic failover, such that during regular operation all traffic gets proxied to a single instance, but when the usual instance is unreachable, Caddy will proxy the request to the colocated Prometheus.
+Caddy does automatic failover.
+This means that during regular operation, it proxies all traffic to a single instance, but when the usual instance is unreachable, Caddy will proxy the request to the colocated Prometheus.

-This architecture is temporary and will be revisited when we look at how to expose the Prometheus API to all users.
+This architecture is temporary and we will review it when we look at how to expose the Prometheus API to all users.

 We will provide Prometheus as the datastore and interface for (a subset of) tenant metrics.

-We will deploy additional stateful instances to our CF BOSH deployment.
+We will deploy additional stateful instances to our Cloud Foundry BOSH deployment.

 We will maintain software to automate the integration of Aiven services and Prometheus.